PhD in Economics

 — Patrick Bajari, Vice President and Chief Economist, Amazon.com and UMN PhD, 1997

-The PhD program at the University of Minnesota focuses on preparing students for careers as research economists.
+Our PhD program focuses on preparing students for careers as research economists.
 Our courses will provide you with the tools you need to conduct research and our workshop system will guide you through the dissertation writing process.
-While in the workshops you will not only benefit from the experience of presenting your research before your fellow students and faculty, you will also see other students go through the same process and learn to give constructive feedback of your own.
+While in the workshops, you will not only benefit from the experience of presenting your research before your fellow students and faculty, you will also see other students go through the same process and learn to give constructive feedback of your own.
 Our emphasis on cooperative learning helps students build lifelong research partnerships with each other and with faculty.
 We believe our strong placement record is a reflection of our approach to academics.

 Our environment continues to be a fertile ground for frontier-pushing research.
 Past work has led to several Nobel Prizes.
 Lars Peter Hansen, class of 1978, received the Nobel Prize in 2013 for his work on the Generalized Method of Moments.
 Daniel McFadden, class of 1964, received the Nobel Prize in 2000 for “development of the theory and methods for analyzing discrete choice.”
 Two of our recent graduates, Connan Snider (2010) and Thomas Youle (2014), were the first to show evidence of “fraudulent actions” on the London Interbank Offered Rate using data and a simple theoretical model of collusion, leading to the discovery of the biggest financial scandal ever.